 SATISFACTORY ACADEMIC PROGRESS (SAP)

 Satisfactory Academic Progress (SAP) is a standard used to measure a student’s successful completion of coursework toward a degree.
-CUNY Graduate School of Public Health and Policy is required via Financial Aid federal regulation to establish a satisfactory academic progress policy to determine whether an eligible student is making SAP in his or her educational program.
+CUNY Graduate School of Public Health and Health (CUNY SPH) Policy is required via Financial Aid federal regulation to establish a satisfactory academic progress policy to determine whether an eligible student is making SAP in his or her educational program.
 Students who are found to be in violation of the parameters set forth by the SAP policy are ineligible to receive most forms of federal financial aid.

 All students (whether aid recipients or not) will be measured against the Title IV Satisfactory Academic Progress (SAP) standards at the end of each academic year (spring semester), in order to determine eligibility for the upcoming year.